 Also, even if the students are studying, the parents want them to complete their education, there’s one factor that sticks around.
 Teachers are biased towards bright students, and so the girls feel useless, some of them also think that they are not needed.

 Uplabdhi: Well, hygiene is a big question mark.
-The slum is located at the bank of the Rispana river.
+The slum is located on the bank of the Rispana river.
 The river is not flowing, as it has been blocked.
 So, it has basically become a garbage basin.
 It is a place where people go to do their business in the morning since not all homes have toilets.

 You know unclean and standing water is the source of all diseases.
 Though we have been donated two water purifiers for the slum, there are still days when our girls don’t show up because they get sick every now and then.